Owning a bar, café, hotel, restaurant or similar establishment in France, particularly in popular holiday resorts, can produce a sizeable income.

-A petite licence is required where only soft drinks, beers, wines and other alcohol with a content of less than 3 are provided.
-If spirits and other drinks with an alcohol content of up to 18 are also served, you must hold a grande licence restaurant.
+A petite licence/Cat.3 is required where only soft drinks, beers, wines and other alcohol with a content of less than 18% are provided with meals.
+If spirits and other drinks with an alcohol content of over 18% are also served, -or when alcoholic drinks are served outside of meals- you must hold a grande licence restaurant/ Cat.4

 Hotel and restaurant licences can be obtained relatively easily with no limit on numbers.
 It is harder to obtain a licence to serve alcohol and soft drinks if food is not served on the premises.

 The authorities cannot issue new licences in excess of the permitted number per département at any one time.
 Nor can you transfer an existing licence from premises in (say) Paris to Perpignan.

 A Licence I (boissons sans alcool) permits the sale of soft drinks only.

 A Licence II (boissons fermentées) holders can also sell wines, beers and other drinks with an alcohol content of less than 3.